utopia-foss/dantro/doc/plotting/creators/pyplot.rst

      # ... all other arguments

-.. _pcr_ext_external_plot_funcs:
+.. _pcr_pyplot_import_plot_funcs:

 Importing a plotting function from a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There might be situations where you might want or need to implement a plot function decoupled from all the existing code.
+There might be situations where you might want or need to implement a plot function decoupled from all the existing code and without bothering about importability (which may require setting up a package, installation routine, etc).

 This can be achieved by specifying the ``module_file`` key instead of the ``module`` key in the plot configuration.
-The python module is then loaded from file and the ``plot_func`` key is used to retrieve the plotting function:
+That python module is then loaded from file and the ``plot_func`` key is used to retrieve the plotting function:

 .. code-block:: yaml